Skip to Content

 Coat

-It is best to have a warm coat with you when traveling to Iceland.
+It is best to have a warm clothes including coat with you when traveling to Iceland.
 I recommend a down waterproof coat as this will protect you from wind, rain and snow all of which you might experience on a single day in Iceland In October.

 Click here to shop warm coats.